The joys of being a Creighton mom

 By Micah Mertes

-Alumni or not, many Creighton parents have a special bond to the University.
+Many Creighton parents have a special bond to the University, whether or not they're alumni themselves.

 Alumni parents love to see the iconic places, how much campus has changed and how much the foundations remain.
 Non-alumni parents feel a faith and trust in Creighton, says Judy Pritza, BSN'92, MS'96, director of Parent and Family Programs and a mother of two current students herself.